exyi/diplomka/diplomka/text/6-conclusions.md

 ## Ongoing work {#sec:concl-future}

-Our team currently works on finishing the basepair class definitions for the process of basepair assignment and prepares a manuscript describing the assignment procedure.
+The working group currently work on finishing the basepair class definitions for the process of basepair assignment and prepares a manuscript describing the assignment procedure.
 We are also expanding the process to include an approximate assessment of each basepair quality.

 As the next step, we plan to integrate the new basepair assignment into the [DNATCO web server](https://dnatco.datmos.org), designed to [explore and validate individual structures](https://doi.org/10.1107/S2059798318000050).